-Rampant abuse and possible contempt of Court: full analysis of GOP memorandum
+Rampant abuse and possible contempt of Court: what you need to know about the GOP memo

 Before ending the discussion of this issue there are two further points I wish to say:

-(1) Comey’s misconduct during his meeting with Trump on 8th January 2017 not only shows why trust and confidence between Comey and Trump completely broke down; it also shows why Comey felt the need to write reports of his meetings with Trump and to disseminate them across the bureaucracy and the media.
+(1) Comey’s misconduct during his meeting with Trump on 8th January 2017 not only shows why trust and confidence between Comey and Trump completely broke down; it also shows why Comey felt the need to write reports of his meetings with Trump and to disseminate those reports across the bureaucracy and the media.

 Comey was undoubtedly aware that his actions during the meeting with Trump on 8th January 2017 had put him in a very precarious position, and his preparing and distributing reports about his meetings with Trump was clearly intended to strengthen his position in preparation for the showdown with Trump which he must have known would sooner or later come.